Police Academy (film): Critical response

 Police Academy received mixed reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 58% based on 33 reviews, with the critical consensus reading: “Police Academy is rude, crude, and proudly sophomoric – which is either a condemnation or a ringing endorsement, depending on your taste in comedy.”
 On Metacritic the film has a score of 41 out of 100 based on reviews from 6 critics, indicating "mixed or average reviews".

 Roger Ebert, of the Chicago Sun-Times, gave the film zero stars out of four, commenting: “It's really something.
 It's so bad, maybe you should pool your money and draw straws and send one of the guys off to rent it so that in the future, whenever you think you're sitting through a bad comedy, he could shake his head, and chuckle tolerantly, and explain that you don't know what bad is”.

 Critic Vincent Canby, of The New York Times, gave a mixed review, saying: “The movie plows through one outrageous sequence to the next with the momentum of a freight train”.
 Rita Kemply, of The Washington Post, wrote: “Attention, all units: Slapstick in progress in the vicinity of Police Academy.
 Suspects wanted for mugging the camera [...] with the intent to incite a laugh riot.
 Please respond to this blues burlesque, a uniformly funny hit sure to have a long run.
 Its target audience: those who can take their T&A with a grain of assault.
 Its plot [is] a combo of Animal House and An Officer and a Gentleman.
 Its stars a rainbow coalition of hot newcomers and dependable, unexpendable pros.”

 Producer Paul Maslansky says that original feedback on the film was that it was not gross enough, with one executive reportedly saying: “What are you trying to do, make a damned Tootsie?”; and another claiming: “Paul, it doesn't fit the formula; it needs more flatulence, more slobbishness, more T&A.”

 Sequel

 A sequel, the first of several, titled Police Academy 2: Their First Assignment, was released in 1985.

+A remake of the film produced by Keegan-Michael Key and Jordan Peele was in development but cancelled following the killing of Michael Brown.